MCMi460/noMic/README.md

 Step 2:

-Download all requirements as stated in the requirements section, then update the [settings.py][settings] with your token and prefix of choice.
+Install all the requirements as stated in the requirements section with a package manager like [pip][pip], then update the [settings.py][settings] with your token and prefix of choice.

 Step 3: